cloudfoundry/docs-cfcr/docs/installing/aws/deploying-bosh-aws.md

 	!!! tip
 		To retrieve the ID for a VPC, navigate to the VPC Dashboard of the AWS Console and locate the **VPC ID** column.

+	!!! tip
+		If you plan to use [Cloud Foundry to handle routing](../cf-routing.html) for Kubo, deploy Kubo in the same VPC as Cloud Foundry.

 1. Set the name of the private key to use on Kubo VMs and the location of the private key file as environment variables named `key_name` and `private_key_filename`.
 Enter the following commands:
 	<p class="terminal">$ export key_name=deployer
 $ export private_key_filename="~/${key_name}.pem"</p>